NishDoitAll/Auto_Response_Bot_for_WhatsApp/README.md

 2. Go to the settings of the app -> theme -> select light

-3. Clone the repository using *git clone https://github.com/ConstantiNish/Auto_Response_Bot_for_WhatsApp*
+3. Clone the repository using '*git clone https://github.com/ConstantiNish/Auto_Response_Bot_for_WhatsApp*'

 4. Change the replies as you prefer, in the wa.py file.